sgolebiewski-intel/edge-microvisor-toolkit/docs/user-guide/Overview.md

 Intel, incorporating all the latest kernel and user patches.

-The Edge Microvisor Toolkit Developer has undergone extensive validation across all Intel platforms such as Xeon®, Intel® Core Ultra™, Intel Core™ and Intel® Atom®.
+The Edge Microvisor Toolkit Developer has undergone extensive validation across all Intel platforms such as Intel® Xeon®, Intel® Core™ Ultra, Intel® Core™ and Intel Atom®.
 The Edge Microvisor Toolkit Developer Node allows users to quickly deploy and run their solutions for multiple scenarios like benchmarking and validation of Edge AI computing workloads.
 The Edge Microvisor Toolkit Developer is